kuaikuaikim/dubbo-php-client/README.md

 This is only dubbo php clinet implementation.
 It's only support jsonRPC now.
 you can see the example for the [dubbo-jsonRPC-demo](https://github.com/quickj/dubbo_jsonrpc_demo) which i write before.
+Notice: you must start dubbo and zookeeper,register prividers first.

 ###usage for the dubo-php-client
 ```php